-Your relationship is over but you’ve waited to have the “Dear John” talk.
+Your relationship is over, but you’ve waited to have the “I want a divorce” talk.
 Here’s how to do it (nicely).

 It may seem insensitive or trivial.
-Who do I think I am – writing your “Dear John” letter; your script to break the news to your spouse that you want a divorce?
+Who do I think I am, writing your divorce-themed “Dear John” letter for you?

-While I was on their website, I found a few articles about the divorce process that were helpful to me, that I think will also be helpful to you:
+While I was on their website, I found a few articles about the divorce process that were helpful to me.
+I think they may also be helpful to you:

 - How to Calm Your Divorce Overwhelm in 6 Steps

-- The Hello Divorce Worksheet – this printable worksheet helps us think through all the nitty gritty details that will come up during the course of our divorce proceedings.
+- The Hello Divorce Worksheet — a printable worksheet to help us think through all the nitty-gritty details that will come up during the course of our divorce proceedings.

-- Why You Shouldn’t Panic if Your Ex Talks to a Lawyer – this article has links to helpful resources on dividing property, planning for our next chapters, and checklists
+- Why You Shouldn’t Panic if Your Ex Talks to a Lawyer — an article with links to helpful resources on dividing property, planning our next chapters, and checklists.

-But I do know that while the future for us isn’t what we’d planned, I am grateful for the life we shared together.
-And I hope we can move forward in a way that gives both of us the freedom to focus on our next chapter – without focusing on the stuff that led us to this place.
+But I do know that while the future for us isn’t what we’d planned, I’m grateful for the life we shared.
+And I hope we can move forward in a way that gives both of us the freedom to focus on our next chapter without dwelling on the stuff that led us to this place.
 Not that we can’t be angry or sad, but I am hopeful that we can remember the good, not just the recent struggles or painful memories.